bitonic/mazzo.li/README.md

 Copyright (c) 2012-2021 Francesco Mazzoli

 The content of the website (text and media) is licensed under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/3.0/).
-Note that some of the media (the binary files) aren't in this repo, but they are licensed under the same license.
+Note that the media (mostly images) is not in the repo.

 The code is licensed under the ISC license: